petrushchako/certification/AWSMastersCertification/Linux/UserAdministration.md

 - Depending upon the file system architecture, file fragmentation occurs when some files are in noncontiguous clusters or some file are deleted
 - Each file has a metadata consisting of size, date and time of creation, file type, access permission, owner of a file, etc.

+### Type of file systems

+- **Disk File System**

+  It manages data on a permanent storage device.
+Accessing the data for multiple request can be handled Ex - NTFS, FAT, etc.

+- **Network File System**

+  It allows a user on a client computer to access the files over a computer network using NFS protocol Ex - AFS, SMB

+- **Special Purpose File System**

+  The system API/device is given a file type representation to use according with Unix OS